20centaurifux/fasm/README.md

 Label names follow the same rules as variable names.

+## Compiling source files

+To compile a source file you have to specify two options: the source and the destination
+file:

+	fasm.exe --in=mysource.s --out=mybinary.bin

+It's also possible to use a separate file for the data segment:

+	fasm.exe --in=mysource.s --datafile=mydata.bin --out=mybinary.bin

 ## Building fasm

 ***fasm*** is written in *C#*.
 The easiest way to build the executable is to